KleberVales/software-architecture-patterns/README.md

 This is the one criterion where hexagonal architecture isn't just "helpful" — it's architecturally defined by getting this right.

 **Testability**

+Because the domain/use-case layer has no dependency on frameworks, databases, or HTTP, you can unit test business logic with plain objects and fakes — no Spring context, no embedded database, no HTTP mocking.
+Tests run fast and test only business rules, not "did Spring wire things correctly."

 ### 3.1 The Core Purpose & Key Mechanisms